dhis2/wow-backend/guides/preferred_patterns.md

 is to generally consider any collection that wasn't created within or as part of the code that wants to modify the collection as _unmodifiable_.

-In practice this means any collection received from a virtual method call or as parameter to a method should be considered _unmodifiable_ and copied once where the algorithm needs a modifiable collection.
+In practice this means any collection received from a non-private method call or as parameter to a method should be considered _unmodifiable_ and copied once where the algorithm needs a modifiable collection.